volactina/ACM/README.md

 use guide.py to copy template files more quickly

+# Test Framework

-Plan to use CUnit for testing codes
+May Consider to use CUnit for testing C codes (Since CxxTest is designed for C++ and cannot test every C Program), however, CUnit seems to be too big for simple programs

+Therefore, we now consider to use CuTest Framework since it's simpler to use

+# Reference

 http://cxxtest.com/